metadb-project/metadb/doc/admin_guide.md

 Note that the metadb server currently does not give any indication that it has finished re-streaming, except that running it with `--debug` will typically show updates slowing down.
-The precise timing when "metadb clean" is run is not critical, but it is preferable to run it late rather than early.
+The precise timing when "metadb clean" is run is not critical, but it must be run to complete the resynchronization process.
 (Having the server report that initial streaming or re-streaming has finished is a planned feature.)

 g.
 Start the server.